kengardiner/SpringProfessionalStudyNotes/Spring Cert - 1. Container Dependency IOC.md

 4. Bean factory post-processors processes the bean definitions (BeanFactoryPostProcessor interface)
 5. Spring beans are instantiated by the container using the bean definitions.
 6. Spring beans are configured and assembled.
 Property values and dependencies are injected into the beans by the container.

 7. Bean post-processors processes the beans in the container and any initialization callbacks are invoked on the beans.
 Bean post-processors are called both before and after any initialization callbacks are invoked on the bean.
 (BeanPostProcessor interface).
 8. The application runs.
 9. Application shut down is initialized.
 10. The Spring container is closed.
 11. Destruction callbacks are invoked on the singleton Spring beans in the container.
 In Spring, an object implementing the ApplicationContext interface is a container.

-## How are you going to create a new instance of an ApplicationContext?
+## How do you create a new instance of an ApplicationContext?
 Spring provides several flavors of application context as a bean container.
 There are multiple core implementations of the ApplicationContext interface:

 - FileSystemXmlApplicationContext